 Looking For More QUINOA Recipes?

 You can find all of my published recipes in the Recipe Index, located at the top of the page.
-A few of the favorite recipes using quinoa include:
+A few of our favorite recipes with quinoa include:

 - Quinoa Enchilada Casserole (meatless)